miku1958/HappyCodable/README.md

 	var age: String = "abc"

 	@Happy.uncoding
-	var abc: String = "abc" // build fail if coded, so we need to "uncode" it }
+	var abc: String = "abc" // Build fail if coded, so we need to "uncode" it.
+}
 ```